AntoineLafon/BezierCurveAndPatch/README.md

+#Work in progress on this branch

+This branch aim to provide an other way to compile the project using cmake For now it works on windows only with mingw, do not forget to set the Qt5_DIR for exemple here is why i type: cmake .. -G "MinGW Makefiles" -Qt5_DIR="C:\Qt\5.15.2\mingw81_32\lib\cmake\Qt5"

 # BezierCurveAndPatch

 This is a small program to visualise bezier curves, and bezier patches written in C++ using OpenGL and QT5.